n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Trello/README.md

 - Archive/Unarchive a list
 - Create a new list
 - Get the data of a list
+- Get all the lists
+- Get all the cards in a list
 - Update a list
 :::